 Herbs can provide a great boost and benefits to your pregnancy diet!

 Herbs during pregnancy can be a controversial topic for each trimester of pregnancy and breastfeeding.
 Rest assured, cooking with herbs in normal amounts is completely safe and effective.
 The question marks on the intake of herbs come into play with supplementation.
 Many herbs lack enough research on safety during pregnancy to be able to confirm high doses, like those found in supplements, are safe or unsafe.
-I’d recommend sticking with food amounts and safe herbal teas unless your doctor or dietitian says otherwise.
+I’d recommend sticking with food amounts and safe herbal teas and use herbal medicine with caution unless your doctor, healthcare provider, or dietitian says otherwise.

 We hope this article has helped provide some answers to your questions on herbs during pregnancy.
-To learn more about herbal teas and other pregnancy nutrition topics join The Prenatal Nutrition Library.
+To learn more about herbal teas, pregnancy teas, green tea, and other pregnancy nutrition topics join The Prenatal Nutrition Library.

 You can also download our app for FREE to get a sneak peek inside the library before joining.
 As always, if you have any additional questions or comments, feel free to drop a comment below.
 We love hearing from our readers and answering all your burning questions!